Until further notice:

 Where to Get Testing for COVID-19

 If you are experiencing COVID-19 symptoms or have been exposed to someone that has, you should call your health care provider.
-You do not need a referral or prior approval (authorization) to get testing or treatment related to COVID-19.
+You do not need a referral or prior approval (authorization) to get medically necessary testing or treatment related to COVID-19.
 Based on where you live, you can find a location near you to get tested for COVID-19.
 Just click one of the links below to search for a location.